 In this project, we will investigate the effect of inter-group bias on spontaneous mentalizing in neurotypical and autistic individuals.

 It has been well documented that neurotypical individuals have a propensity to show in-group favouritism during social interactions.
 This favouritism has been found to extend to mentalizing; neurotypical adults seem to be less likely to attribute minds to out-group members (Hackel et al., 2014).
-Therefore, it is possible that the mentalizing deficits that have been observed to date in autistic people are because studies have required participants to represent the mental state of a presumably neurotypical individual.
+Therefore, it is possible that the mentalizing difficulties that have been observed to date in autistic people are because studies have required participants to represent the mental state of a presumably neurotypical individual.
 Consequently, in this project we will investigate in-group / out-group (e.g. diagnostic status – autistic vs neurotypical) effects on spontaneous mentalizing in neurotypical and autistic individuals.